google/makerspace-auth/hardware/README.md

 ## Pi Hat 1
 ![Board image](pi-hat-1/board.png)

-A custom Pi hat which switches 12V and is pretty simple to build.
-This supports six buttons, and RGB LED strip, and a high current output for inductive loads.
+A custom Pi hat which is pretty simple to build (we held intro soldering classes around it).
+The board takes 12V in, powers the Pi under it, and switches 12V for lights on buttons (up to six of them), a high-current output for external relays, and two small relays intended for volt-free switching.